Affording Your Education

 For applicants who have a call to Public Theology and are, therefore, engaged in community building, advocacy, and activism for the common good.
 Garrett-Evangelical has a history of preparing faith leaders who are engaged in the wellbeing of all persons and of creation.
 To learn more about our current public theology initiatives, click here.
-Priority is given to students who have experience working with and/or a passion for racial justice, child advocacy, environmental/ecological justice, and/or LGBTQUIA inclusion.
+Priority is given to students who have experience working with and/or a passion for racial justice, child advocacy, environmental/ecological justice, conflict transformation/peace studies, and/or LGBTQ+ inclusion.

 Congregational Leadership and Church Planting Scholarships